Without further ado, let me start with saying:

 Who Am I?

 This means that I'm involved with open source software development both in my professional and personal life.
 And while I've been involved with open source software development for more than a decade and a half, so far, I haven't put much effort into publicizing my open source involvement.
 This very blog post is proof to my New Year's resolution and the effort to shed some light into what is happening behind the scenes.

 Accordingly, I'm aiming to establish this blog as the new home for everything related to software engineering in my personal and professional life.
 This includes past and future software engineering challenges and solutions, release plannings and roadmaps for projects I'm involved with and examples and use cases for integrating multiple of these projects to create shiny new things.

 If you're interested in software engineering or want to learn more about what is happening behind the scenes in these projects, then this blog may be for you.
 In case nobody ends up reading any of these posts, then that's okay too and the posts will silently serve as a way to organize some of my thoughts.
 I will irregularly post software engineering insights that are relevant to my own work and that I feel more people should be aware of.

 If you have any feedback or just want to reach out and say hello, I'm more than happy to hear back!
-Use the comment section below or send a tweet to @another_clue.
+Use the contact options in the section below and let's get in touch.